-- (a) Details report relating to deposits covered under Chapter V of the Act: - (b) Change in the nature of business; - (c) Voluntary revision of Financial Statements or Board's Report; - (d) Material change affecting the financial position of the Company; - (e) Issue of equity shares with differential rights as to dividend, voting or otherwise; - (f) No director is in receipt of commission from the Company and Neither the Managing Director nor the Wholetime Directors of the Company received any remuneration or commission from any of its subsidiaries Companies; - (g) No significant or material orders were passed by the Regulators or Courts or Tribunals which impacts the going concern status and Company's operations in future; - (h) There was no instance of reporting of fraud to the Audit Committee and of Directors; - (i) There was no instance of any Employee Stock Options, Equity Share with differential voting rights as to dividend, voting or otherwise. - (j) The Company has complied with Secretarial Standards issued by the institute of Company Secretaries of India on meeting of Board of Directors and General Meetings. - (k) The Board of Directors state that no disclosure or reporting is required in respect of the following items as there were no transactions on these items during the year under review:
+- a) Change in the nature of business; - b) Voluntary revision of Financial Statements or Board's Report; - c) Material change affecting the financial position of the Company; - d) Issue of equity shares with differential rights as to dividend, voting or otherwise; - e) No director is in receipt of commission from the Company and Neither the Managing Director nor the Wholetime Directors of the Company received any remuneration or commission from any of its subsidiaries Companies; - f) There was no instance of reporting of fraud to the Audit Committee and of Directors; - g) There was no instance of any Employee Stock Options, Equity Share with differential voting rights as to dividend, voting or otherwise.

+h) The Board of Directors state that no disclosure or reporting is required in respect of the following items as there were no transactions on these items during the year under review:

-- i.
-As per rule 4(4) the Companies (Share Capital and Debentures) Rules, 2014, the Company has not issued equity shares with differential rights as to dividend, voting or otherwise. - ii.
-As per rule 8(13) the Companies (Share Capital and Debentures) Rules, 2014, the Company has not issued shares (including sweat equity shares) to employees of the Company under any scheme. - iii.
-As per rule 12(9) the Companies (Share Capital and Debentures) Rules, 2014, the Company has not issued equity shares under the scheme of employee stock option
+- (i) As per rule 4(4) the Companies (Share Capital and Debentures) Rules, 2014, the Company has not issued equity shares with differential rights as to dividend, voting or otherwise. - (ii) As per rule 8(13) the Companies (Share Capital and Debentures) Rules, 2014, the Company has not issued shares (including sweat equity shares) to employees of the Company under any scheme. - (iii) As per rule 12(9) the Companies (Share Capital and Debentures) Rules, 2014, the Company has not issued equity shares under the scheme of employee stock option.